lalithmanokar/cloud-sf-extension-cap-sample/README.md

    1. Enter name for the integration and click next
    2. In Configure Fields tab, Click `+` button .
 Insert sibling elements
    3. Select the created element and set label as 'employeeId'
    4. Click on `Set as Assosiated field` button.
 Select entity tree view.
 Select `User ID`.
-Click on 'Change Association to User Id'.
+Click on 'Change Association to User Id'
    ![Set as Association field](./documentation/images/SetAsAssociation.png)
    5. Similarly add new sibling for `managerId` and associate it with Supervisor id.
    6. Add new sibling element `message` with default value as 'Resigned'.
 Click Next